 Immune Thrombocytopenic Purpura

-ITP is also known as idiopathic thrombocytopenic purpura or autoimmune thrombocytopenic purpura (ATP).
+ITP is also known as immune or idiopathic thrombocytopenic purpura where there is impaired platelet production.

 Incidence is 1 per 1000-10,000 pregnancies, and it accounts for 3% of all thrombocytopenic gravidas.